SausageMuffins/GSE-Network/README.md

 - **Multi-Input Enhancement:**
   Combines both beamformed outputs and raw reference microphone signals.
 - **U-Net–like Architecture:**
-  Incorporates encoder–decoder blocks with skip connections, time dilation, and a custom STFT-based loss.
+  Incorporates encoder–decoder blocks with skip connections, time dilation, and an implementation of the STFT reconstruction loss.
 - **Custom Data Loading:**
-  Supports a directory-based dataset where each recording is a folder containing multiple WAV files.
+  Supports a directory-based dataset where each recording is a folder containing multiple WAV files (the beamformed output, reference microphone channels and the ground truth).
 - **PyTorch Lightning:**
   Uses PyTorch Lightning for structured training, checkpointing, and logging.
 - **Google Cloud Integration:**